Cover Image for Financial Promises to Make to Yourself for This Year and Beyond

 Phil Town

-As we step into 2025, it’s time to rethink how we approach financial success.
-Many people set goals for the new year—saving more money, investing wisely, or building financial independence.
+As we step into the new year, it's time to rethink how we approach financial success.
+Many people set goals for the new year.
+Some could be saving more money, investing wisely, or building financial independence.
 But goals, by themselves, often fall short.

 Financial independence works the same way.
 You don't just set a goal to become financially free; you promise yourself that you'll make it happen.
 A promise is unshakable.
 It's what drives you to take action even when life gets in the way.